PaPa31/hm/docs/vs-code/snippets/all-snippets.md

 description: My VS Code snippets without keyboard shortcuts
 ---

-Some snippets (with shortcuts) are located on the [keyboard shortcuts](../user-keyboard-shortcuts) page.

 :::caution
 To use a Snippet, you type the first (or any other) letters of the required `snippet prefix`, press `Ctrl + Space`, and select the appropriate command from the pop-up context menu.
 :::